jthomerson/dotfiles/install-setup/install-everything.md

 > "To install, drag this icon..." no more. `brew cask` installs macOS apps,
 > fonts and plugins and other non-open source software.

+Note: In older versions of Brew, you used `brew cask install {cask}`, but in [v2.6.0](https://brew.sh/2020/12/01/homebrew-2.6.0/) this changed and you use standard `brew install` commands (although supposedly some require the `--cask` flag from time to time).

-Note, though, that many casks install into your `/Applications` directory.
+Note, also, that many casks install into your `/Applications` directory.
 That will require administrator access.
 So, if you are running brew as a *non-admin* user (someone who can not `sudo`), then you have two options: